Trump’s sanctions won’t bite a vulnerable Turkish economy

 President Donald Trump could take far tougher action that would deter foreign investment and credit that Turkey badly needs — but doing so could backfire in a number of ways, and it’s not clear he really wants to.

-Trump has said he could “destroy and obliterate” the economy of Turkey if it ignores U.S. demands which include a ceasefire in its military action in northern Syria.
-The sanctions announced Monday, however, fall short of that rhetoric and were seen as minimal by analysts and financial investors.
+Trump has said he could “destroy and obliterate” the economy of Turkey, and has called on the country to rein in its offensive in Syria.
+The statement follows backlash from both Democrats and Republicans over Trump’s decision to give Turkey a green light for its military incursion against Kurdish fighters who had been U.S. allies.

+The sanctions announced Monday, however, did not match the rhetoric and were seen as minimal by analysts and financial investors.

 The measures were limited to the Turkish defense and energy ministries and three Turkish officials, the ministers of defense, energy and interior security.
 They block transactions involving any assets they may have in the U.S. financial system and bar U.S. residents and businesses from dealing with them.
 The U.S. also raised tariffs on Turkish steel exports from 25% back to 50%, where they were in May, and suspended talks over a U.S.-Turkey trade deal.